 Area contamination surveys are required to be performed in accordance with established procedures.

 Radiation dosimeters monitor the exposure of members of the Saint Louis University community that utilize radionuclides or machine-produced radiation.
 Applications and forms are available to initiate and maintain this service.
 Contact the radiation safety specialist for further information or to receive a series code if your department does not already utilize this service.

 - Spare Dosimeter Request

 Access this information for detailed emergency procedures for radionuclides.
 Contact radiation safety immediately in any case of personnel contamination, if assistance is necessary for decontamination, or for additional information.

 Non-Human Use Research

-Radiation Safety Orientation for Non-Human Use Research
+Research Use of Radioactive Materials - Radiation Safety Orientation for Non-Human Use (Mandatory)